hashicorp/terraform-provider-azurerm/website/docs/r/media_transform.html.markdown

 * `label` - (Optional) The alphanumeric label for this layer, which can be used in multiplexing different video and audio layers, or in naming the output file.

 * `level` - (Optional) The H.264 levels.
 Currently, the resource support Level up to `6.2`.
 The value can be `auto`, or a number that matches the H.264 profile.
 If not specified, the default is `auto`, which lets the encoder choose the Level that is appropriate for this layer.
-Defaults to `auto`.

 * `max_bitrate` - (Optional) The maximum bitrate (in bits per second), at which the VBV buffer should be assumed to refill.
 If not specified, defaults to the same value as bitrate.